albendz/albendz-code-share/site/content/blog/interviews/team_matching.md

 ## What are the steps of team matching?

-Once you've passed your technical interviews, team matching will beging with this rough
+Once you've passed your technical interviews, team matching will follow this rough
 structure:
 1. Recruiter tells you about one or more team opportunities
 1. Recruiter sets up 30 min calls with hiring managers for one or more team opportunities